-On September 8, 2016, Barry Reese filed a petition seeking compensation under the National Vaccine Injury Compensation Program (the "Vaccine Program"), alleging that as a result of receiving the influenza vaccine on September 30, 2013, he developed acute disseminated encephalomyelitis.
-See Petition at 1, filed Sept.
-8, 2016 (ECF No. 1).
-The parties ultimately agreed that the issues before them could be informally resolved and submitted a stipulation for damages on November 20, 2017, which I adopted by decision that same day (ECF Nos.
-28-29).
+On November 15, 2016, Arthur Zerbey filed a petition seeking compensation under the National Vaccine Injury Compensation Program (the "Vaccine Program"),2 alleging that as a result of receiving the influenza vaccine on September 16, 2015, he developed brachial plexitis.
+See Petition at 1, filed Nov.
+15, 2016 (ECF No. 1).
+The parties ultimately agreed that the issues before them could be informally resolved, and submitted a stipulation for damages on February 22, 2018, which I adopted by decision that same day (ECF Nos.
+24-25).

-1 Although I have not designated this Decision for publication, because it contains a reasoned explanation for my actions in this case, it will nevertheless be posted on the United States Court of Federal Claims website, in accordance with the E-Government Act of 2002, 44 U.S.C. § 3501 (2012).
-As provided by 42 U.S.C. § 300aa-12(d)(4)(B), however, the parties may object to the published Decision's inclusion of certain kinds of confidential information.
+1 Although this Decision has been formally designated "not to be published," it will nevertheless be posted on the Court of Federal Claims's website in accordance with the E-Government Act of 2002, 44 U.S.C. § 3501 (2012).
+This means the Decision will be available to anyone with access to the internet.
+As provided by 42 U.S.C. § 300aa-12(d)(4)(B), however, the parties may object to the Decision's inclusion of certain kinds of confidential information.
 Specifically, under Vaccine Rule 18(b), each party has fourteen days within which to request redaction "of any information furnished by that party: (1) that is a trade secret or commercial or financial in substance and is privileged or confidential; or (2) that includes medical files or similar files, the disclosure of which would constitute a clearly unwarranted invasion of privacy."
 Vaccine Rule 18(b).
-Otherwise, the whole Decision will be available to the public.
+Otherwise, the Decision in its present form will be available.
 Id.